-- 2.C.III.
-Each candidate for tenure and/or promotion will submit the names and contact information for three external referees to the Dean by July 1 of the year of application. - 2.C.IV.
-Each candidate will submit one (1) electronic copy and one (1) hard copy of their dossier to the Chair of the Departmental Tenure and Promotion Committee by September 15 of the year of application.
-The dossier will include a current CV, copies of all Annual Reports as referred to in articles 6.2.1.B.III.a and 6.2.1.B.III.b, teaching evaluations, copies of publications, and any additional materials to support the assessment of the candidate in meeting the criteria.
-The candidate has the right to discuss their dossier with the chairperson (or equivalent) before submitting it to the committee. - 2.C.V.
+- 3.B.IV.
+Each candidate will submit one (1) electronic copy and one (1) hard copy of their dossier to the Chair of the Departmental Tenure and Promotion Committee (DTPC) by September 15 of the year of application.
+The dossier will include a current CV, copies of all Annual Reports as referred to in section 1.C, teaching evaluations, copies of publications, and any additional materials to support the assessment of the candidate in meeting the criteria.
+The candidate has the right to discuss their dossier with the Chairperson of the DTPC before submitting it to the committee. - 3.B.V.
 No anonymous material may be considered at any level, and with the exception of the external letters of reference nothing may be added to the dossier at any time without the candidate's knowledge and consent.
-At any appeal hearing the appellant may only introduce new material that was not available at the time of the previous hearings (such as updates of the status of articles submitted for publication). - 2.C.VI.
-In the case of applications for tenure and promotion to Associate Professor, letters from external referees shall be available for consideration at the Faculty and University levels.
-Where these referees are academics, they shall hold or have held at least the rank of
+At any appeal hearing the appellant may only introduce new material that was not available at the time of the previous hearings (such as updates of the status of articles submitted for publication).

+4. Consideration for Promotion to Associate Professor Only